Initiatives and projects

-- The College’s Values had been developed via these focus groups to improve our working culture and help build a positive environment.
-The Values and Behaviours enable the community to be clear about what is expected, recognise and reward positive behaviour, and actively address poor conduct.
+- The College’s Values were developed via staff focus groups to improve our working culture and help build a positive environment.
+The Values and Behaviours enable the community to be clear about what is expected, recognise, and reward positive behaviour, and actively address poor conduct.

 - Compliance training for all College staff via Imperial Essentials includes an equality, diversity, and inclusion online course.

-- Events that showcase equality and promote inclusion e.g. Women@Imperial, celebration of Black History Month, Disability History Month, Pride Month and LGBT+ History Month.
+- Events continue to take place to showcase equality and promote inclusion e.g. Women@Imperial, celebration of Black History Month, Disability History Month, Pride Month and LGBT+ History Month.

 - All recruiting managers are required to be trained in fair recruitment and selection good practice.
 This includes equal pay issues, diversity, taking positive action and making pay-related decisions.

 - All jobs new to the College, or those with significantly revised job descriptions, are evaluated by trained assessors using the internationally recognised Hay job evaluation system and we are currently in the process of training more HR staff to support this.
 This system ensures a sound and consistent judgement on the grading of individual jobs.

 - An anonymised recruitment option is now available for hiring managers when appropriate.